 Martha of The Childrens Hour goes into a terrible crisis and kills herself upon realising she is in love with her friend Karen.

 A. E. Housman in Tom Stoppard's The Invention of Love, suffering by an unrequited love for his (heterosexual) college roommate throughout his life.
 Actually, the play is a whole world of Gayngst.

-In Shojokyuu ~Kurige No Shiofuki Shoujotachi~ , Schoolgirl Lesbian Haruna severely worries that her attraction to other girls as well as her amorous conduct with them could lead to her getting in deep trouble and jeopardizing her graduation because of the conservative catholic environment she's in at the time.
+In Shojokyuu Kurige No Shiofuki Shoujotachi, Schoolgirl Lesbian Haruna severely worries that her attraction to other girls as well as her amorous conduct with them could lead to her getting in deep trouble and jeopardizing her graduation because of the conservative catholic environment she's in at the time.

 In Katawa Shoujo, it is revealed that Misha is gay, and made a Love Confession to her object of affection, Shizune, who rejected the confession (most likely due to Incompatible Orientation) but offered continued friendship, causing her a great deal of pain, especially when Hisao begins a relationship with Shizune.
 Misha also implies that she was bullied for being gay in the past.
 This is what also leads to the bad ending in Shinzune's path-Misha eventually loses it and attempts to seduce Hisao before her homosexuality is revealed out of jealousy.
 Giving into it results in a Fan Disservice scene (since she isn't taking any pleasure from the act) that blows Shinzune's trust issues wide open and causes her to sink into a pit of utter self-loathing that lasts for the rest of the game.
 Thankfully, Misha realizes how selfish she's being in both possible routes.